timyiu478/mit-distributed-systems/papers/write-ups/zookeeper.md

 Q. Why is *zxid* needed?

+* When the replica receives a read request from the client, the replica does not know whether its log contains the last write of the client if the replica does know the *zxid*.
+So what the replica can do is return the data immediately.
+* The client will send the write request to the leader.
+The leader will return after the write is commited by majority.
+Thus, some of the replicas may lag behind and the write is not yet included into their logs.
+* The client can read data from any replica for performance reason.
+So, the client can read data from a replica that is lag behind and the client can't observe the data that reflects his last write which violate the read guarantee.
+* If the client send the read request with the *zxid* to the replica, the replica can wait its log contains the write command at *zxid* index and apply this write command before return the data.

 ---

 ## Possible Future Study

 * How does Kafka use Zookeeper for multiple coordination tasks?
 Why it choose Zookeeper?
 What are the implementation challenges?
 What are the differences between the examples of primitives shown in the paper/Yahoo Message Broker and Kafka?
 * Wait-Free Synchronization: https://cs.brown.edu/~mph/Herlihy91/p124-herlihy.pdf
+* Compare with other coordination services e.g. etcd